haylietoth/cmsite/README.md

-### Cullen McMahon
+### Madeleine Toth - Graphic Designer

-This project holds the code for Cullen McMahon's personal portfolio website.
+This project holds the code for a personal website.